-Except for in the case of simple script or symbols, tattoos generally entail two phases: outlining and shading.
+Tattoos generally entail two phases: outlining and shading.
+Well, unless you're opting for simple script or symbols.
 Whether you're considering your first tattoo, or adding to an existing design, you're likely wondering what you should be preparing for, and how much pain you can (and will have to) tolerate with both outlining and shading.
 The answers might influence the type of design you settle on.

-Some tattoo artists have the reputation of having a "light touch."
-So long as the ink is placed deeply enough in the skin so that it stays, this is a good trait in a tattoo artist.
-If your tattoo artist goes too deep into your skin, you'll likely feel a larger, close to unbearable, amount of pain.
-In the hands of an experienced, expert tattoo artist, you'll feel discomfort, but not excruciating pain.
+Some tattoo artists have what one would call a "light touch," which is an ideal trait in a tattoo artist, so long as the ink is placed deeply enough in the skin that it stays put.
+If your tattoo artist goes too deep into your skin, you may feel a more significant amount of pain.
+In the hands of an experienced, expert tattoo artist, you'll feel discomfort, but the pain should not be excruciating.

 Pain perceptions, tolerances, and experiences vary widely, of course, but here's a general overview of outlining and shading, and the pain each typically causes.